ckswilliams/modOpenREM/docs/skindosemap.rst

    Figure 2: Phantom region overlay

+* The current view can be saved as a png file

 3D visualisation
 ================

 This is a 3D view of the phantom that was used for the calculations, with the skin dose map overlaid onto the surface.
 The 3D visualisation includes the following features:

+* Moving the mouse whilst holding down the left-hand mouse button rotates the 3D model
+* Using the mouse wheel zooms in and out

 .. figure:: img/skinDoseMap3D.png
    :figwidth: 30%